 How does the Naturehike Cloud Peak 2 handle wind?

 There is no official Naturehike Cloud Peak 2 wind test results.
 However, the Cloud Peak 2 has proven to do well in reasonably windy conditions, but it’s unlikely to be suitable for winter mountain conditions.
 As mentioned above, it only has 7mm poles which could struggle in high, gusty wind.
 You could try adding some extra guy lines to increase stability.

 Does the Cloud Peak 2 come with a drop down door or tie back?

 There seems to be a little confusion about this.
 Whether your tent comes with a drop down or tie back door seems to depend on the stockist and the version they’ve been sent by Naturehike.
-There are versions for sale with a drop down door, and versions with a side tie-back.
+There are versions for sale with a drop down door (circular zip), and versions with a side tie-back (T-zips).
 Even Naturehike’s own listing on Amazon contains photos with both doors.
 Check carefully when you buy and if you want to be certain, you can always contact the retailer before parting with your cash.
 At the time of writing, our site gives links to both types on Amazon.